Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Applications

 \subsection{Estimating a leader-follower network}

 Consider the problem of identifying the leaders and followers in a system of interacting agents from trajectory data.
 In this system, the leader agents make a stronger influence through more connections to other agents than the follower agents.
-Such a system can describe opinion dynamics on social network \cite{wang2006theoretical,MT14,Ding2018discrete,hasanyan2020leader} and collective motion of pigeon flocks \cite{nagy2010hierarchical}.
-We consider the following leader-follower model
+Such a system can describe opinion dynamics on a social network \cite{wang2006theoretical,MT14,Ding2018discrete,hasanyan2020leader} and collective motion of pigeon flocks \cite{nagy2010hierarchical}.
+We consider the leader-follower model in the form \eqref{eq:ips_K} with with an interaction kernel (named influence function in the opinion dynamics literature)